Democrats appear to have avoided disaster in key California house races

 District 45

-Clinton beat Trump by more than five percentage points in this Orange County district in 2016, yet Republican Rep. Mimi Walters won reelected by more than 15 percentage points.
-She faced four Democrats in the primary, including Brian Forde, a former Republican who served as a science advisor to President Obama, as well as two law professors at the University of California, Irvine: Dave Min, a moderate Democrat who won the California State Democratic Party endorsement, and Katie Porter, whose supporters include Sens.
+Clinton beat Trump by more than 5 percentage points in this Orange County district in 2016, yet Republican Rep. Mimi Walters won reelection by more than 15 percentage points.
+She faced four Democrats in the primary, including Brian Forde, a former Republican who served as a science advisor to Obama, as well as two law professors at the University of California-Irvine: Dave Min, a moderate Democrat who won the California Democratic Party endorsement, and Katie Porter, whose supporters include Sens.
 Elizabeth Warren and Kamala Harris.

 As of Wednesday morning, Walters had 53 percent of the vote and Porter was a distant second with 20 percent.